 Blockchain: The name of blockchain stems from its technical structure – a chain of blocks.
 Each block is linked to the previous block with a cryptographic hash.
-A block is a data structure which allows storing a list of transactions.
+A block is a data structure that allows storing a list of transactions.

 Permissioned Blockchain: Also known as private blockchains, permissioned blockchains can be thought of as closed systems that require permission to access.
 Anyone interested in validating transactions or viewing data on the network needs approval from a central authority.
 This is useful for companies, banks, and institutions that need to comply with regulations or want complete control of their data.
-Ripple, Hyperledger Fabric, and R3 Corda are examples of permissioned blockchains.

 Trusted Third Party (TTP): In cryptography, a TTP is an entity that facilitates interactions between two parties who both trust the third party.
 The Third-Party reviews all critical transaction communications between the parties with an eye toward the ease of creating fraudulent digital content.

-Blockchain scalability: In the blockchain, scalability refers to the capability of the blockchain network to handle large amounts of transaction data in a short span of time.
+Scalability: In the blockchain, scalability refers to the capability of the blockchain network to handle large amounts of transaction data in a short span of time.